Community Asset Transfer

 Applicants are advised to carry out their own due diligence and are recommended to seek independent legal advice.

-If you require any of the information for this project in an alternative format, please contact us on 033 0222 3834 or via email at community.response@westsussex.gov.uk and we will do our best to assist you.
-If you are deaf or hard of hearing and have an NGT texting app installed on your computer, laptop or smartphone, you can contact us on 18001 033 0222 3834
+If you require any of the information for this project in an alternative format, please contact us on 033 0222 3834 or email us at community.response@westsussex.gov.uk .
+If you are deaf or hard of hearing and have an NGT texting app installed on your computer, laptop or smartphone, you can contact us on 18001 033 0222 3834.

 Survey web browser compatibility